FinMultiTime: A Four-Modal Bilingual Dataset for Financial Time-Series Analysis: Constructing FinMultiTime

 We collect data from two of the major financial markets, as shown in Table \ref{Overview of Bilingual Financial Dataset}.
 For \textbf{the U.S}. stock \textbf{numerical} data, we first retrieve daily OHLCV (\textit{Open, High, Low, Close, and Volume}) data for S\&P 500 constituent stocks via the Yahoo Finance API \footnote{ \url{https://finance.yahoo.com/}}.
-We then segment the data into semi-annual windows and generate candlestick \textbf{charts} using the mplfinance library.
-In these charts, a red candlestick body indicates that the closing price exceeded the opening price on a given day, while a green body indicates the opposite.
-The volume bars are color-coded to match the direction of price movement, offering an intuitive visual correlation between price trends and trading volume.
-For \textbf{news} sentiment data, due to strict usage restrictions imposed by various platforms (e.g., Investing.com, Seeking Alpha, and Alpha Vantage), we adopt the Nasdaq news scraping strategy from the FNSPID project\cite{dong2024fnspid} and implement several enhancements.
-These include improved handling of abnormal pages, refined auto-pagination logic, cookie popup filtering, and adaptation to different versions of ChromeDriver.
-The original scripts are upgraded into a robust, continuously running pipeline, substantially minimizing the risk of crawler interruption.
-The entire news scraping process is divided into two phases: the first leverages Selenium to collect news headlines and corresponding URLs for each stock; the second extracts full article content from these URLs, ultimately forming the text modality of the dataset.
-Structured financial \textbf{tables} are obtained primarily via the SEC Submissions and Company Facts APIs \footnote{ \url{https://www.sec.gov/search-filings/edgar-application-programming-interfaces}}.
+We segment the data into semi-annual windows and visualize it using candlestick \textbf{charts} generated with the \texttt{mplfinance} library.
+The upper panel plots daily prices, where red candlesticks indicate rising prices (\textit{close}~$>$~\textit{open}), and green candlesticks indicate falling prices.
+The lower panel shows daily trading volume, with bar heights representing volume in millions and colors aligned with price direction, illustrating the relationship between price movement and trading activity (see Figure \ref{fig:image_prompt} Tesla 2024 H2 chart).
+For the \textbf{news} sentiment data, we initially explored several platforms (e.g., Investing.com, Seeking Alpha, and Alpha Vantage), but strict usage restrictions limited their accessibility.
+Inspired by the FNSPID project \cite{dong2024fnspid}, we adopted a strategy of scraping publicly available news from Nasdaq.
+Building on the original FNSPID scripts, we developed a more robust, continuously running pipeline with several enhancements, including improved handling of abnormal pages, refined auto-pagination, cookie popup filtering, and compatibility with multiple ChromeDriver versions.
+The scraping process comprises two phases: the first uses Selenium to collect news headlines and corresponding URLs for each stock; the second retrieves the full article content from these URLs.
+The extracted texts constitute the news modality of our dataset.
+Structured financial \textbf{tables} are obtained primarily via the Securities and Exchange Commission (SEC) Submissions and Company Facts APIs \footnote{ \url{https://www.sec.gov/search-filings/edgar-application-programming-interfaces}}.
 From 10-K and 10-Q filings of S\&P 500 companies since 2000, we automatically extract key indicators from XBRL facts in balance sheets, cash flow statements, and statements of shareholders’ equity, while removing irrelevant fields such as announcement dates and filing types.
-For details on the retrieved tabular data, see Table \ref{table:Financial Tables Comparison}.
+For details on the U.S. financial data, see Table \ref{table:Financial Tables Comparison}.